-Reverse osmosis water is considered to be one of the cleanest forms of water.
-However, along with removing potentially harmful compounds, reverse osmosis alsoremoves important minerals from water.
-In this article, we have outlined the benefits and health risks that come fromdrinking reverse osmosis water.
+Although reverse osmosis water is considered one of the cleanest forms of water, along with removing potentially harmful compounds, it also removes important minerals from water.
+In this article, we've outlined the benefits and health risks that come from drinking reverse osmosis water.

 Is Reverse Osmosis Water Beneficial to Your Health?